alefcarlos/PlusUltra.EnumDescriptor.Generator/README.md

 # Enum description generator

-This generates a `GetDescription` method for some enumerations
+This generates a `GetDescription` method for Enum

 ## Get Started

 All enums with `GenerateEnumDescriptorAttribute` will be selected to process

-> You can customiza the value using `DescriptionAttribute`
+> You can customize the value using `DescriptionAttribute`

 ## Example